stupid-yash74679/epicsinfra.in/content/collections/products/prefab-restaurants.md

                                 <!-- Service Steps Start -->
                                 <div class="services-steps">
-                                    <h2 class="text-anime-style-2">How We Serve Your Restaurant</h2>
+                                    <h2 class="text-anime-style-2">How We Cook Up Your Restaurant</h2>

-                                    <p class="wow fadeInUp">Our process is simple and swift.
-We start with your dining vision, craft a space that fits, and build it fast—often in under 30 days—so you can start serving deliciousness sooner.</p>
+                                    <p class="wow fadeInUp">Epics Infra keeps it smooth as butter.
+We chat about your dining vision, design a spot that’s all you, and get it built in 15-30 days—boom, you’re dishing out plates with no sweat.</p>

                                     <!-- Service Step Box Start -->
                                     <div class="service-steps-box">